liferay/lexicon-site/src/pages/docs/patterns/actionsDefinition.md

 The convention in Lexicon is to use **Select** instead of Choose, as Select is a more formal word.

 Select means "to carefully choose"; it also means "to use a mouse or keystrokes to mark something on a computer screen".
-Therefore, Choose can not have the implication we want on interaction design.
+Choose doesn't convey the true intention of the action for us.

 <div class="row">
 	<div class="dodont col-lg">